elixir-europe/rdmkit/pages/national_resources/be_resources.md

 * [The Belgian Science Policy Office (BELSPO)](https://www.belspo.be).
 * [Kom op tegen Kanker](https://www.komoptegenkanker.be).
 * Special Research Fund (BOF) from Universities.
+* EU-Team and/or Research support team from Universities.
 * [National Contact Points (NCPs)](https://ncpfederal.belspo.be/contact_NCPbelgium_en.stm) for help with navigating the EU funding system.